Populism: Between Resentment and Resistance

 There is still place to register for the keynotes, but the panels are fully booked.
 Send a message to firstname.lastname@example.org to register for (one of) the keynotes.
 You can indicate to be placed on a waiting list for the panels.

 The conference is organized by the FMG faculty professors Jan Willem Duyvendak, Reinout Wiers and Jonathan Zeitlin.
 This conference is organized because of the importance of the topic, but also to celebrate the fact that the Faculty of Social & Behavioural Sciences, the Faculty of Economics & Business and the Faculty of Law have all moved to the Roeterseiland Campus.

 The conference is made possible with the support of the FMG Faculty, the Amsterdam Institute for Social Science Research (AISSR), ACCESS Europe and the Amsterdam University Press (AUP).
 AUP will be present with a book stand with books on Populism and related themes.

-Location: Roeterseiland Campus, Amsterdam (main entrance)
+Location: Roeterseiland Campus, A-building (main entrance), Amsterdam

 Roeterseilandcampus - building A

 Nieuwe Achtergracht 166 | 1018 WV AmsterdamGa naar detailpagina